 Clip not be representative of the blu-ray version

-So that’s the The Sea Wolf blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s the The Sea Wolf blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Summary: The Sea Wolf (1941) Blu-ray Review - Import